mcqueide/service-order/how-to-config-data-source-wildfly.md

 For install Bower you need to have NodeJS, NPM and Git installed previously.
 If you don't have git installed in your system, execute this command your terminal `sudo apt-get install git` and after it have done installed you can run `sudo apt-get install bower`.

+## Docker instead of installing PostgreSql on your machine

+If you have Docker on your machine, you can use the docker-compose file available in the folder `config/docker-compose.yml`.
+To start the container docker, you just need to execute the following command, `docker-compose up -d` in the **config** folder.
+After this, you can access the container docker with this command, `docker exec -it postgres_service_order bash`, and access the database with `psql -U postgres` and then type the password **postgres** to finish the login in.
+The last step, create a database with `create database serviceorder`, connect to it with `\c serviceorder`, and execute the script available in `config/script.sql` to create the database structure.

 ## How to config PostgreSql driver in WildFly

 This tutor will help you to config a driver on your wildfly server.
 All commands are for unix platform, if you are using windows, you can change the `*.sh files` with `*.bat files`.